the-ethical-ai/Climbing_Analysis/README.md

 Hi!
 This is where I am currently storing data I am collecting on my rock climbing progression.
 At the moment, the data consists only of indoor climbing records but this will hopefully be expanded over the coming few months.
 I am also looking to combine my own climbing data with others' data, though I am currently working on how best to obtain said data (I'm mostly trying to make data submission more convenient at the moment).

-While the endgoal of this data collection to build out machine learning models for predicting efficiency rates in climbing (essentially ratios of attempts to completions of climbs), I will periodically be uploading other, smalleer projects I make using the data.
-These are likely to include:
+The endgoal of this data collection to build out machine learning models for predicting the estimated time for a given climber to successfully climb a user-selected difficulty grade.

-   1. A Tableau Dashboard (using Tableau Public; the paid version is way too expensive!)
-   2. SQL queries (especially if I manage to get other people's data [likely to be stored in a database instead of Excel])
-   3. Data Visualizations (using R and/or Python so I can practice the graphical libraries for both languages)

 At the moment, I am storing the data in an Excel file since I expect the data to remain relatively small in size (no larger than a few thousand rows).
-If the project should become collaborative (which I hope to make it), I will swtich to using a database for ease of use in multiple locations.
+If the project should become collaborative (which I hope to make it), I may swtich to using a database for ease of use in multiple locations.

 In case you are wondering why I called this repository "Climbing_Performance_Myth_Tester", there are two reasons: